Baryliv: History

 The oldest record of the village refers to 1448.
-Although the official founding date of the village dates back to 1575 year.
+Although the official founding date of the village dates back to the year 1575.

 From 1919 to 1939 village Baryliv together with the Radekhiv Raion was annexed to the Lwów Voivodeship, Second Polish Republic.
-After the war territory was passed to the Soviet Union.
+After the war, the territory was passed to the Soviet Union.
 Since 1991 it has been part of independent Ukraine.

 Until 18 July 2020, Baryliv belonged to Radekhiv Raion.
 The raion was abolished in July 2020 as part of the administrative reform of Ukraine, which reduced the number of raions of Lviv Oblast to seven.
 The area of Radekhiv Raion was merged into Chervonohrad Raion.

 Cult constructions and religion

 In the village has an old wooden church, which is registered in the Catalog Wooden Churches of Ukraine.
 It is the Church of St. Simeon 1885 (wooden).